-“Now imagine that a malware app in the same phone or some hacker gets this session cookie.
-Wouldn’t he be able to authenticate fake identity and cause troubles?”
+“Now imagine that a malware app on the same phone or some hacker gets this session cookie.
+Wouldn’t he be able to authenticate fake identity and cause trouble?”
 Ralph was talking about the ways that the mobile applications handle sessions.

 Business Risks: The risks depend on the kind of session tokens or cookies attackers use.
 For normal users, an impersonate attack could lead to fake transactions and information loss.
 On the other hand, if an admin level account is compromised, it would lead to an application crash or database breach.

 “And let’s conclude it with devil’s most preferred and sophisticated tool,” Ralph was excited about this one.